Joab built David's throne and would not be ruled by it — the man the kingdom could not do without, and could not finally keep.

 2 Samuel 3:39 · NRSVue

 "Too violent for me" (KJV "too hard for me") is the confession of a king carried by a strength he cannot command.
-He benefits from Joab's sword and recoils from it; he leans on the will he cannot bend.
+He benefits from the sword and recoils from it; he leans on the will he cannot bend.
 The complement and the resistance are the same fact, voiced as a grievance.

-There is a thread easy to miss in English, because translators scatter one Hebrew word across several.
+There is a thread easy to miss in English, because translators scatter one Hebrew word across several renderings.
 The word is adversary, accuser (שָׂטָן | śāṭān | ), with its verb to oppose, to accuse (שָׂטַן | śāṭan | ).
-It is not first a name; it is a role — an opponent — and David reaches for it at the one moment his own enforcers stand between him and the mercy he wants to show.
+It is not first a name; it is a role, an opponent who stands in the way.
+And David reaches for it at the one moment his own enforcers stand between him and the mercy he means to show.
 When Abishai demands the death of the cursing Shimei, David rounds on the family:

 "What have I to do with you, you sons of Zeruiah, that you should today become an adversary to me?"